 There are a few problems with doing it yourself.
 The biggest is that you don’t know what you don’t know.
 Sure, you can read a book like “The Final Hurdle” but you may not catch the legal significance of some of the language in the agreement.
 In addition, having an attorney be the bad guy helps smooth future relations with the employer.
 A good attorney will always present your case as if the attorney is asking for the concessions, not you.
 In addition, getting the employer’s attorney involved is often the quickest way to getting substantive changes to the agreement.

 Every year, MGMA lists the various percentiles of physician compensation and productivity.
 Coming out of training, it isn’t reasonable to expect to hit the 90th percentile of compensation.
 BUT, you also shouldn’t be stuck at the 10th percentile.
 Knowing what physicians in your specialty earn, and the productivity expected of them is the first step in getting a fair physician employment agreement.
-There are many ways of getting the best deal, through a combination of practice management consultants to evaluate the compensation, and a competent physician’s attorney to evaluate the language.
-I have developed my own proprietary system, the Physician’s Prosperity Program® that combines the two.
-By all means, check out the Physician’s Prosperity Program®, but whether or not you choose to use our full system or some other way of negotiating your contract, don’t sign the “standard physician employment agreement” (unless your unicorn tells you to).
+A competent physician’s contract attorney will evaluate the language and compare the financial terms to MGMA benchmarks.
+By all means, check out our services, but whether or not you choose to use our full system or some other way of negotiating your contract, don’t sign the “standard physician employment agreement” (unless your unicorn tells you to).